appelmar/gdalcubes_cpp/doc/docs/concepts.md

 - a resampling algorithm used in [`gdalwarp`](https://www.gdal.org/gdalwarp.html), and
 - a temporal aggregation algorithm that combines values of several image if they are located in the same cell of the target cube

 Views can be serialized as simple JSON object as in the example below.
+Note that there is no single correct view for a specific image collections.
+Instead, they are useful e.g. to run analysis an small subsets during model development before running on the full-resolution data.

 example_view.json
 ```
 {
-  "aggregation" : "none",
+  "aggregation" : "min",
-  "resampling" : "near",
+  "resampling" : "bilinear",
   "space" :
   {
     "left" : 22.9,